• Home

 This could seem like a wide range of times to post, but statistics show that by consistently pinning your own content on a daily basis throughout the day, you’ll have a much better chance of getting your pins in front of potential readers, much faster and with more traffic coming back to your blog, then if you didn’t.

-So to take this up a notch, I like to post my own original content mixed with my old high performing pins through smart loops.
+So to take this up a notch, I like to post my own original content mixed with my old high-performing pins through smart loops.
 Again this a Tailwind feature.
 I’ll get into that for you in the next tip!

 It’s just a general rule that Pinterest likes that you post often, so much so, that it rewards you by showing your pins in more viewer’s feeds when you do this.
 So as your follower counts sore, your active pinning will show up in your follower’s feeds.
 This is how Pinterest works and why it works so well.